 - b.
 Cal.
 Civ.
 Code § 1770(a)(7) ("Representing that goods or services are of a particular standard, quality, or grade, or that goods are of a particular style or model, if they are of another."); - c.
 Cal.
 Civ.
 Code § 1770(a)(9) ("Advertising goods or services with intent not to sell them as advertised."); - d.
 Cal.
 Civ.
-Code § 1770(a)(14) ("Representing that a transaction confers or involves rights, remedies, or obligations that it does not have or involve, or that are prohibited by law."); and - e.
+Code § 1770(a)(14) ("Representing that a transaction confers or involves rights, remedies, or obligations that it does not have or involve, or that are prohibited by law."); - e.
 Cal.
 Civ.
-Code § 1770(a)(16) ("Representing that the subject of a transaction has been supplied in accordance with a previous representation when it has not."). - 152.
+Code § 1770(a)(16) ("Representing that the subject of a transaction has been supplied in accordance with a previous representation when it has not."). - 124.
 The misrepresentations and omissions set forth above are of material facts that a reasonable person would have considered important in deciding whether or not to purchase Defendants' services.
-Plaintiffs and class members justifiably and uniformly acted or relied upon Defendants' misrepresentations and omissions to their detriment. - 153.
-Plaintiffs and the other members of the California Subclass have been, and/or continue to be, injured as a direct and proximate result of Defendants' violations of the CLRA. - 154.
+Plaintiffs and class members justifiably and uniformly acted or relied upon Defendants' misrepresentations and omissions to their detriment. - 125.
+Plaintiffs and the other members of the California Subclass have been, and/or continue to be, injured as a direct and proximate result of Defendants' violations of the CLRA. - 126.
 Plaintiffs are entitled to pursue a claim against Defendants on behalf of themselves and the California Subclass to enjoin Defendants from continuing their unfair or deceptive acts or practices under Cal.
 Civ.
-Code § 1780(a) and § 1781, as well as to pursue costs and attorneys' fees under § 1780(e). - 155.
-On February 26, 2024, Plaintiffs Magaña, Martindale, Nagdimon, and Perger served Defendants with written notice of its CLRA violations pursuant to Cal.
+Code § 1780(a) and § 1781, as well as to pursue costs and attorneys' fees under § 1780(e). - 127.
+Pursuant to Cal.
 Civ.
-Code § 1782, via letter sent by certified mail, return receipt requested.
-After the requisite thirty (30) days,
+Code § 1782, Plaintiffs are serving on Defendants a CLRA notice letter.
+If Defendants fail to rectify these issues within the time period specified therein,